Open-Source-Studio-at-ITP/Syllabus/data-assignment.md

 Note that this assignment can be completed any number of ways.
 The instructions below are for submitting a pull request using git and the command line.
 You are also welcome to the GitHub web interface or any other tool that you want to experiment with.

+In addition to the instructions below, you might also find this egghead course useful background: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)

 ## Install Git

 1. Download and install [git](https://git-scm.com/).